Exercise & Fitness for Seniors

 Stress Reliever

-Seniors may feel that their moods improve with exercise.
-It provides a sense of an overall well-being in an individual.
-Exercise promotes strength and self-confidence.
-Hence it’s really helpful when it comes to feelings of depression and anxiety.
+Seniors often find that their moods improve with exercise, which provides a sense of overall well-being.
+Exercise enhances strength and self-confidence, making it beneficial for alleviating feelings of depression and anxiety.

 Improves Sleep

-Another common complaint many seniors have is unable to get a sound sleep.
-We need a good night sleep in order to function properly during the day.
-Seniors who exercise on a regular basis, may feel that they fall asleep easily and deeply.
-When they wake up in the morning, they are energized and ready to start their day.
+Many seniors often complain about difficulties in getting a good night’s sleep.
+A restful sleep is essential for us to function correctly during the day.
+Seniors who exercise regularly tend to fall asleep more easily and enjoy deeper sleep.
+As a result, when they wake up in the morning, they feel energized and ready to start their day.